-Eric is a member of Congress, and a rising star in the national Democratic Party.
-The White House seems to be the next step, until an affair with Sue, another member of Congress, derails his political career.
-Sue is a satanist, and introduces Eric to satan.
-Why limit yourself to being President of the United States, when you can be dictator?
-For a while, Eric is married to Destiny, who he turns into his sex slave.
+This book offers lots of action, compelling writing, and thought-provoking stories.
+Eric is a member of Congress and a rising star in the national Democratic Party, with aspirations for the White House.
+However, his political career takes a nosedive due to an affair with Sue, another member of Congress who introduces him to satanism.
+Why settle for being President of the United States when he could aim for dictatorship?
+For a time, Eric is married to Destiny, whom he transforms into his sex slave.

-Robert is your average twentysomething living in Long Island.
-He lives with his mother, he doesn't own a car and he works a dead-end job at a local supermarket.
-He meets a woman named Destiny (the same one).
-After a night of sex, Robert is violently ill.
-He recovers, and discovers that he has incredible physical powers.
+On the other hand, Robert is your average twentysomething living in Long Island.
+He stays with his mother, doesn’t own a car, and works a dead-end job at a local supermarket.
+His life takes a turn when he meets a woman named Destiny (the same one).
+After a night of passion, Robert finds himself violently ill but recovers to discover he possesses incredible physical powers.

-Eric's takeover of America, through a cult called Eye for an Eye, is complete.
-He and Sue are in the White House.
-Millions of people are dead.
-Robert and Destiny are the only ones who can stop him.
-Who is still alive at the end?
+Eric's takeover of America, through a cult called Eye for an Eye, is now complete, and he and Sue occupy the White House, leaving millions dead.
+Only Robert and Destiny have the potential to stop him.
+Who will survive until the end?
 (The author leaves room for a possible sequel.)

 Worth reading 😎

-I’m a Christian.
-But as a Christian, I pick up or consume any Christian art with a heavy heart.
+As a Christian, I approach any Christian art with a heavy heart.
 It wasn’t always this way.
-Back in the renaissance era we had the agony and the ecstasy.
-Now we have lifetime movies.
-It’s kind of depressing.
-But, Christian themes do interest me, and there’s nothing more powerful than an evocation of the battle between good and evil with God and the Devil.
+Back in the Renaissance era, we had the agony and the ecstasy.
+Now, it seems we have lifetime movies, which is kind of depressing.
+However, Christian themes still intrigue me, particularly the powerful evocation of the battle between good and evil, God and the Devil.

-Paul Bailey’s Face Maskculinity intrigued me from the off.
+Paul Bailey’s Face Maskculinity caught my attention right away.
 “What a bizarre title,” I thought.
-“What on earth could this be about?”
-It turns out this book is, spoiler alert, about covid.
-At least a metaphor about covid with a masked superhero and a corrupt, satanist President of the United States.
-It’s the sort of book where gallons of blood are poured on the White House Lawn.
-It’s the sort of book where the villain meets Satan in the depths of Hell.
-When the main female antagonist has a realisation, it’s “she wasn’t in love with him, just his cock”.
+“What on earth could this book be about?”
+Spoiler alert: it’s about COVID.
+At its core, it’s a metaphor involving a masked superhero and a corrupt, satanic President of the United States.
+This book is the kind where gallons of blood are poured on the White House Lawn and the villain meets Satan in the depths of Hell.
+When the main female antagonist has her realization, it’s bluntly stated: “she wasn’t in love with him, just his cock.”

-Such a religious book makes Latin Chanting and Hellfire itself look subtle, but you have to surrender to it.
-This book burns with passion.
-Has its heart in the right place.
-It’s the shotgun blast the pro-mask movement needs to fire with when it comes to lockdowns and Covid safety.
-And by god, does this book fire with a shotgun.
-This book fires with a thousand shotguns.
+This thought-provoking story is so intense that it makes Latin chanting and Hellfire seem subtle, but you must surrender to it.
+This book burns with passion and has its heart in the right place.
+It’s the shotgun blast the pro-mask movement needs when discussing lockdowns and COVID safety.
+And by God, does it fire with a thousand shotguns.

-Paul Bailey uses sex in this book as a blunt, crude object that emphasises its ugly, practical nature; his writing reminds me in this aspect not only of Murakami but of early 2010s Kanye West albums.
-I personally can't stand Kanye now, but his religious musings in “Yeezus” and “My Beautiful Dark Twisted Fantasy” are not without merit.
-Kanye has/ had a sleazy playful side, though, which Paul Bailey evidently does not — the sex in this book, while tinged with religion, is brutal, blunt and in your face.
-I’m not talking Lady Chatterley’s Lover here or Fifty Shades of Grey but genuine upsetting carnality that recalls Bret Easton Ellis and the grimy, gungy back-chapters of American Psycho.
+In this book, Paul Bailey uses sex as a blunt, crude object that highlights its ugly, practical nature.
+His writing reminds me not only of Murakami but also of early 2010s Kanye West albums.
+Personally, I can't stand Kanye now, but his religious musings in “Yeezus” and “My Beautiful Dark Twisted Fantasy” have merit.
+While Kanye has a sleazy playful side, Paul Bailey does not; the sex in this book is brutal, blunt, and in your face.
+I’m not referring to Lady Chatterley’s Lover or Fifty Shades of Grey, but to genuine, upsetting carnality that recalls Bret Easton Ellis and the grimy back-chapters of American Psycho.

-I’m not going to lie.
-This book fires in all directions.
-The cowboy approach may not be for some and it goes without saying, this book is an acquired taste.
+I won’t lie; this book fires in all directions.
+The cowboy approach may not appeal to everyone, and it goes without saying, this book is an acquired taste.
 But as a Great Man once said, “thou has seen, thou has believed, but there are those who have not seen and yet believed.”
+If you’re interested in reader critiques that challenge the norm, this one surely delivers.

 Worth reading 😎

-The three main couples in the story have backstories that are as complicated as they are varied adding personal history to each person's profile and challenges that each must overcome.
+The three main couples in the narrative have backstories that are as complicated as they are varied, adding personal history to each person's profile and challenges that each must overcome.
 These couples continue to evolve throughout the storyline until they become involved in a reality show.
-Christine and Adam are a professional couple having difficulties that explode one night.
+Christine and Adam are a professional couple facing difficulties that explode one night.
 Terrell and Lin start to unravel after Terrell meets the new waitress at the bar.
-Jason and Kendal are siblings that are becoming successful in their own lives, until tragedy strikes.
-Then there is a deep dive into the celebrity lives of Jason and Sharon, who live the life of an uber-rich celebrity couple.
-The fairy-tale existence of Jason and Sharon is fading and after many tumultuous months the couple divorces.
-At this point, the genesis of the reality show "In Love with the Chimera", helps Jason to focus.
-He becomes directly involved in the creation and production and at the same time, he is the main subject of the show.
+Jason and Kendal are siblings achieving success in their own lives until tragedy strikes.
+Then, we take a deep dive into the celebrity lives of Jason and Sharon, who embody the life of an uber-rich celebrity couple.
+However, their fairy-tale existence is fading, and after many tumultuous months, the couple divorces.
+At this point, the genesis of the reality show "In Love with the Chimera" helps Jason to focus.
+He becomes directly involved in the creation and production, while also being the main subject of the show.
 Twenty-five women from all over the country vie to be Jason Jacobs's love interest.
-There are complications and an additional side plot to follow.
-The fast-moving and complex drama escalates, as all the characters' lives become entwined.
+As the plot unfolds, complications arise alongside an additional side plot.
+The fast-moving and complex drama escalates, intertwining all the characters' lives.

-This multi-layered story and the well-developed characters keep the reader's attention as the characters change and some surprises occur, intensifying the storyline.
-Some readers should be aware that there are many references to sexual innuendos and physical violence throughout the book, as well as profanity.
-I believe the sexual references, the language, and some violence were an integral part of the characters' lives.
-I thought I knew the characters and storyline, however, I met with some surprises and distressing events that added even more to the suspense.
-The book is worth the read and I rated it 3/5.
+Reader critiques of this story appreciate the well-developed characters, which keep the reader's attention as they evolve and surprise us with unexpected twists.
+Readers should be aware that the book contains many references to sexual innuendos, physical violence, and profanity.
+I believe these elements are integral to the characters' lives.
+I thought I knew the characters and storyline, but I encountered some surprises and distressing events that heightened the suspense.
+This thought-provoking story is worth the read, and I rated it 3/5.

 Strengths: Complex Characters: The characters of Christine, Terrell, and Jason are richly developed, each with their own struggles, desires, and motivations.
-Readers will find themselves emotionally invested in their journeys as they confront personal demons and confront the challenges of love and self-discovery.
+Readers will find themselves emotionally invested in their journeys as they confront personal demons and the challenges of love and self-discovery, making it a favorite in many book reviews.

 Engaging Plot: The premise of a reality dating show serves as a compelling backdrop for the narrative, offering intrigue and drama as the characters navigate the complexities of relationships under the scrutiny of cameras and public opinion.
-The incorporation of themes such as abuse, curiosity, and ego adds depth and resonance to the story.
+The incorporation of themes such as abuse, curiosity, and ego adds depth and resonance to the story, prompting reader critiques that highlight its emotional impact.

 Layered Themes: In Love with Chimera delves into deeper themes beyond surface-level romance, exploring issues of identity, authenticity, and the masks people wear in pursuit of love and validation.
 The examination of truth versus illusion adds layers of complexity to the narrative, inviting readers to question their perceptions of reality and the nature of love.